Impact

 Risk and Exploitability

-The CVSS and EPSS scores for this vulnerability are not available, and it is not listed in the CISA KEV catalog.
-Exploitation requires local access to the fastrpc device and the ability to induce the race by closing the file descriptor while a DSP invocation is pending.
+The EPSS score is <1%, indicating a very low probability of exploitation, and the vulnerability is not listed in the CISA KEV catalog.
+The CVSS score of 7.8 indicates high severity.
+Based on the description, it is inferred that exploitation would require local access to the fastrpc device and the ability to induce the race by closing the file descriptor while a DSP invocation is pending.
 Once the race condition is triggered, the kernel will dereference freed memory, which can lead to a crash or, at a minimum, kernel corruption.
-The patch introduces reference counting to guarantee that the fastrpc_user structure is only freed after all active contexts are released, eliminating the race.
+The patch introduces kref-based reference counting to ensure the fastrpc_user structure is only freed after all active contexts are released, eliminating the race.

 OpenCVE Enrichment